prplecake/jrgnsn.net/about.md

 My fascination with computers, technology, and the Internet began at a very young age.
 I began playing around with HTML/CSS and eventually PHP *just as* MySpace was starting to fall out of style.
-The first CSS I wrote was for forums.
-I didn't start programming for real until about age 14.
-That's when I started getting into PHP a little more until I found Python.
+The first CSS I wrote was to style forums.
+I didn't start programming until about age 14.
+That's when I started getting into PHP more until I found Python.
 My skill set has greatly grown since then.
 I'm currently employed as a "Web Developer/Systems Engineer" for a medical software company near Minneapolis, MN.

+These days I'm capable of writing[^1]:
+Python, C#, Go, Shell scripts, PowerShell, JavaScript; and a bit of the
+following: Ruby, Java, and PHP.

+[^1]: Mostly in order of confidence.

 ## About This Site